Might & Magic Fates: Turn-Based Battles Meet TCGs

 - The visual presentation and interface are clean, though I hope the PC version offers better animations and resolution options.

-Despite some early limitations in content, the playtest showcased a solid foundation for what could become a standout entry in the digital TCG genre.
+Despite some early limitations in content, the launch showcased a solid foundation for what could become a standout entry in the digital TCG genre.

 Deck Spotlight: The Undead Starter (Aggro Zoo Strategy)